nogibjj/IDS706_Final_Project_klap/README.md

     II.
 Returns Random Records - /random\
     III.
 Returns a Random Negatively or Positively (0 or 1) labelled data row - /random/{0} or /random/{1}\
     IV.
 Returns a review containing a particular word  - /find/{word}
-    V. An endpoint, /movie_reviews/{source}/{size}, that pulls response reviews based on the source and number as specified by Client.
-This is also used to upload the file to the S3 bucket and perform analysis using Amazon Comprehend.
-    VI.
-Sentiment analysis performed using FastAPI endpoint, /tests/{r}, is created for a function that receives the user’s inputted list of text and runs it through the AWS Lambda to perform analysis. for predicted classifications.

 ## Sentiment Analysis using AWS S3, Lambda and Comprehend
 1. Reviews pulled from the Python package are stored in a text file in the S3 bucket.